chaudhryjunaid/setup-macos/README.md

 An ansible playbook to setup macos for developers.
 Please follow the below instructions to setup your mac for development.

 ## Requirements
-Tested on macos 10.15 or later.
+For macos 11 Big Sur or later.

 ## Setting up pre-requisites

-* Make sure you are on macos 10.15 or later.
+* Make sure you are on macos 11 Big Sur or later.
 A clean install is preferred.

 * Install the macos Command-line tools:
   ```